1.a) Fundamental forces and philosophical principles

 The Principle of Global Conservation represents both the above ideas.
 There will be a relation of transformation and equivalence both between the microscopic and the macroscopic as well as between two moments in a closed system.
 Logically, the entire Universe is a closed system by definition

-Going back to the topic of fundamental forces of matter, please note that Modern Physics knows about only the last five forces mentioned in the previous section –and in a rather superficial and confusing way.
+Going back to the topic of fundamental forces of matter, please note that Modern Physics knows about only the last five forces mentioned in the previous section –and in a slightly superficial and confusing way.

 Regardless, the essence is to analyze dynamic equilibrium produced between all fundamental forces, and the importance of each of them about spatial and temporal scales and its particular conditions.